-- (a) The former agency of the individual; or - - (c) The standards used by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty officers within the state; and - (5) (a) Has not been officially found by a qualified medical professional employed by the agency to be unqualified for reasons relating to mental health and as a result of this finding will not be issued the required photographic identification; or - (b) Has not entered into an agreement with the agency from which the individual is separating from service in which that individual acknowledges he or she is not mental health and for those reasons will not receive or accept the required photographic identification; - (6) Is not under the influence of alcohol or another intoxicating or hallucinatory drug or substance; and - (7) Is not prohibited by Federal law from receiving a firearm.

-III.
-The identification required by Federal law and this rule is:

-- (A) (1) Photographic identification issued by the agency from which the individual separated from service as a law enforcement officer that indicates that the individual has, not less recently than one year before the date the individual is carrying the concealed firearm, been tested or otherwise found by the agency to meet the active duty standards for qualification in firearms training as established by the agency to carry a firearm of the same type as the concealed firearm; or - (2) Photographic identification issued by the agency from which the individual separated from service as a law enforcement officer; and - (B) A certification issued by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty officers within that state that indicates that the individual has, not less than 1 year before the date the individual is carrying the concealed firearm, been tested or otherwise found by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty officers within that state to have met the active duty standards for qualifications in firearms training, set by any law enforcement agency, within the state to carry a firearm of the same type as the concealed firearm.
+(b) A law enforcement agency within the state in which the individual resides; or (c) The standards used by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty-officers within the state; and (5) (a) Has not been officially found by a qualified medical - professional employed by the agency to be unqualified for - reasons relating to mental health and as a result of this - finding will not be issued the required photographic - identification; or (b) Has not entered into an agreement with the agency from which the individual is separating from service in which that individual acknowledges he or she is not mental health and for those reasons will not receive or accept the required photographic identification; (6) Is not under the influence of alcohol or another intoxicating or hallucinatory drug or substance; and (7) Is not prohibited by Federal law from receiving a firearm. Ш. The identi fication required by Federal law and this rule is: (A) Photographic identification issued by the agency from which the individual separated from service as a law enforcement officer that indicates that the individual has, not less recently than one year before the date the individual is carrying the concealed firearm, been tested or otherwise found by the agency to meet the active duty standards for qualification in firearms training as established by the agency to carry a firearm of the same type as the concealed firearm; or (2) Photographic identification issued by the agency from which the individual separated from service as a law enforcement officer; and (B) - to cor rtification issued by a certified firearms instructor that is qualified nduct a firearms qualification test for active duty officers within state that indicates that the individual has, not less than 1 year to the date the individual is carrying the concealed firearm, been tested or otherwise found by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty officers within that state to have met the active duty standards for qualifications in firearms training, set by any law enforcement agency, within the state to carry a firearm of the same type as the concealed firearm.